Are you looking into donor-advised funds? You’ve probably heard of some of the advantages, but are you aware of the donor-advised funds disadvantages?

-Setting up an account with a donor advised fund can be a useful tool to help you give on a regular basis right now to the charities you believe in while maximizing your tax benefits.
+Setting up an account with a donor-advised fund (DAF) can be a useful tool to help you give on a regular basis right now to the charities you believe in while maximizing your tax benefits.
 But it’s not all sunshine and roses.
-Donor Advised Funds have faced increased public scrutiny in recent years, and for good reason.
+Donor-advised funds have faced increased public scrutiny in recent years, and for good reason.

-Yes.
-They’re a great idea, for some people.
+Donor-advised funds aren’t always bad.
+In fact, they’re a great idea, for some people.
 It really depends on your situation.
-For some donors and charities it may be beneficial, but for others, there are downsides.
+For some donors and charities, it may be beneficial, but for others, there are downsides.

-Should you use a donor advised fund instead of directly donating to charity?
-Be sure to read through the benefits and disadvantages below.
+Should you use a donor-advised fund instead of directly donating to charity?
+Be sure to read through both the benefits and disadvantages below.

 The Benefits Of A Donor Advised Fund

-A donor advised fund (DAF) is an investment account created for the purpose of allowing a donor to increase their charitable impact, while reducing their tax liability.
-It is owned by a sponsoring charity, but as the donor you get the rights to advise how the account is invested and how the money is distributed.
+Donor-Advised Funds can maximize the benefit to donors in certain financial and tax situations.
+A donor-advised fund allows a donor to increase their charitable impact while reducing their tax liability.
+It is owned by a sponsoring charity, but as the donor, you get the right to advise how the account is invested and how the money is distributed.

 Grow Your Gifts Tax Free